-- 1. Final Revised Plans.
-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit to the Executive Director for review and written approval, final revised grading, site, landscaping, and building plans for the proposed development that have been approved by the City of Solana Beach.
-Said plans shall be in substantial conformance with the plans submitted with this application by Rick Engineering dated 10/10/01 but shall be revised as follows: - a.
-No fill or other development, including grading, concrete, or structures shall occur within bed or banks of Stevens Creek (as depicted in the open space area shown on attached Exhibit #3). - b.
-Fencing shall be installed between the proposed development site and the top of the bank of the adjacent Stevens Creek drainage channel. - c.
-Drought tolerant native or non-invasive plant materials shall be utilized.
+1. Final Plans.
+PRIOR TO ISSUANCE OF THE COASTAL

+DEVELOPMENT PERMIT, the applicant shall submit to the Executive Director for review and written approval, final grading, site, channel, building and landscape plans for the proposed development that have been approved by the City of Solana Beach.
+Said plans shall be in substantial conformance with the plans submitted with this application by Rick Engineering dated October 10, 2001 and May 31, 2002, and shall include the following requirements:

+- a.
+Drought tolerant native or non-invasive plant materials shall be utilized - b.
+Fencing shall be installed between the proposed development site and the top of the bank of the realigned Stevens Creek.